Listen to the Cancer.Net Podcast: CT Scan - What to Expect , adapted from this content.

 Before having a CT scan, consider asking your doctor the following questions:

-- Does the facility have an emergency response plan in case I have an allergic reaction to the contrast material used for the scan?
+Does the facility have an emergency response plan in case I have an allergic reaction to the dye used for the scan?

 Will I need to avoid any activities after the CT scan?